NNNIIndia/3D-Printing-Services/README.md

 - Shipping cost extra

 **Shipping**
-- Shipping in Chennai through Lynk/Porter for (almost) instant delivery (₹100 - ₹200)
+- Shipping all over India through Shiprocket
-- All-India through post (Speedpost, etc) ~ ₹150

 **Delivery Time**
 - Printing normally takes a few hours give or take, depending on the size of the part, but mostly done on the same day